BeamNG/micropytest/README.md

 micropytest -p tests/
 ```

-- `-v, --verbose`: Show all debug logs & artifacts.
+- `--verbose`: Show all debug logs & artifacts.
-- `-q, --quiet`: Only prints a final summary.
+- `--quiet`: Only prints a final summary.
-- `-t, --test`: Run only tests matching the specified pattern.
+- `--test`: Run only tests matching the specified pattern.

 Examples: